-To show local homeomorphism property, we take an affine structure $(\dev, h)$ on $\mathcal{O}$ and the associated holonomy map $h$.
+To show the local homeomorphism property, we take an affine structure $(\dev, h)$ on $\mathcal{O}$ and the associated holonomy map $h$.
 We cover $\tilde{\mathcal{O}}'$ by small precompact open sets as in Section 5 of \cite{dgorb}.
-We cover $\mathcal{O}-\mathcal{O}'$ by long open sets in the parallel direction.
+We cover $\mathcal{O}-\mathcal{O}^{\prime o}$ by end-parallel open sets.
 Consider Lemmas 3, 4, and 5 in \cite{dgorb}.
-We can generalize these to include $v$-parallel sets for invariant direction $v$ of the finite group $G_B$ where $v$ is the eigenvector of eigenvalue $1$ since $G_B$ is finite.
+We can generalize these to include the $v$-parallel sets for an invariant direction of $v$ of the finite group $G_B$ where $v$ is an eigenvector of eigenvalue $1$ since $G_B$ is finite.
 We repeat them below.
 The proofs are very similar and use the commutativity of translation by eigenvectors with the action of $G_B$.